tongvtdan/apillis-mfg/MEMORY.md

 8. **Scroll Indicators**: Added gradient fade on the right edge to indicate more content is available
 9. **User Guidance**: Updated instruction text to inform users about horizontal and vertical scrolling capabilities
 10. **Performance Optimization**: Simplified scrolling implementation improves performance while maintaining drag & drop functionality

+- Date: 2025-01-22
+- What we completed / changed:
+1. **Fixed Header with Always-Visible Controls**: Made the header fixed position so search, notifications, user profile, and New Project button stay visible while scrolling
+2. **Enhanced Header Layout**: Added New Project button to the header for easy access from any view (Flowchart, Kanban, Table)
+3. **Improved User Experience**: Users can now access key functions (search, notifications, profile, new project) without scrolling back to top
+4. **Better Navigation**: Header remains accessible throughout the entire Projects page experience
+5. **Responsive Design**: Fixed header works seamlessly across all screen sizes and view modes
+6. **Clean Content Layout**: Removed duplicate New Project button from page content, centralized in header
+7. **Proper Z-Index Management**: Header has z-50 to ensure it stays above all content
+8. **Backdrop Blur Effect**: Maintained modern glass-morphism effect for better visual hierarchy
+9. **Conditional Button Display**: New Project button only shows on Projects page for context-appropriate actions
+10. **Layout Optimization**: Added proper top padding to main content to account for fixed header height